Quantum Reservoir Computing for Realized Volatility Forecasting: Empirical Analysis

 where \( \bar{d} = \frac{1}{T} \sum_{t=1}^T d_t \) is the sample mean of the loss differential, \( \widehat{\sigma}^2 \) is the Newey-West adjusted variance of \( d_t \), and \( T \) is the sample size.
 The test accounts for potential autocorrelation and heteroskedasticity in \( d_t \), making it suitable for time-series data with serially correlated forecast errors.

 \emph{MCS results.--} The results of MCS are presented in Table~\ref{Table: performance_benchmarking}.
 The table reports the performance metrics (MSE and QLIKE) along with the MCS $p$-values for classical time series models and quantum reservoir computing models.
-In particular, quantum models, especially \texttt{QR2}, demonstrate superior performance across all measures.
-From Table~\ref{Table: performance_benchmarking}, we further observe that the \texttt{QR2} model achieves the lowest MSE and QLIKE values, indicating its superior predictive accuracy.
+In particular, when S=1, namely one-step ahead prediction, quantum models, especially \texttt{QR2}, demonstrate superior performance across all measures.
+From the upper table in Table~\ref{Table: performance_benchmarking}, we further observe that the \texttt{QR2} model achieves the lowest MSE and QLIKE values, indicating its superior predictive accuracy.
 The MCS $p$-values further reinforce this finding, as \texttt{QR2} attains a $p$-value of 1.0, signifying its inclusion in the superior set of models at the 95\% significance level.
 In contrast, most classical models exhibit significantly higher loss values and lower MCS $p$-values, suggesting inferior performance.
 Examining the MCS $p$-values, models with asterisks are included in the Model Confidence Set $\mathcal{M}_{\text{MCS}}$, indicating that their predictive accuracy is statistically indistinguishable from the best-performing model.
 Among the classical models, only \texttt{ARMAX}, \texttt{LSTMX}, and \texttt{RCX} are included in the MCS based on their $p$-values, although their loss metrics are still higher than those of the quantum models.
 Additionally, \texttt{QR1} is also included in the MCS, further highlighting the strong performance of quantum models.
 Examining the results, we also observe that including additional features sometimes enhances the model performance.
 For example, \texttt{ARMAX} and \texttt{LSTMX} exhibit lower loss values and higher MCS $p$-values compared to their counterparts \texttt{AR3} and \texttt{LSTM}, suggesting that the inclusion of characteristics improves the accuracy of forecasting in these models.
 However, this improvement is not consistent across all models.
 Notably, \texttt{HARX} performs slightly worse than \texttt{HAR} in both MSE and QLIKE metrics, indicating that additional features do not always contribute to better performance.
-This suggests that the effectiveness of including features depends on the model structure and the relevance of the features.\\
+This suggests that the effectiveness of including features depends on the model structure and the relevance of the features.
+When consider $S=5$, namely, the long-term prediction, both Quantum and Classical reservoir demonstrated outstanding performance compared with other models.
+The performances of \texttt{QR1} and \texttt{QR2} are very similar to that of the classic reservoir computing.
+Considering that we only used a simple reservoir model, these indirectly demonstrate the capabilities of Quantum reservoir. \\